 Will you do it for €10?

 The continuous progressive form is made up to two parts: the verb that has the meaning (also known as the ‘main verb’) and a ‘helper verb’ (called the auxiliary verb).
 In the case of the progressive, the verb ‘to be’ is the auxiliary verb.
 The auxiliary verb, which goes first, changes to the correct tense (past, present, future) and the main verb is in the present participle form.
 But what is the present participle?

 The Present Participle

-The present participle is a verb form that is used to show the ongoing nature of an action and is used in the continuous or perfect continuous verb forms.
+A present participle is a verb form that is used to show the ongoing nature of an action and is used in the continuous or perfect continuous verb forms.
 The present participle changes the infinitive verb, such as “to go” by removing the “to” and adding “-ing”.
 This means that the present participle of “to go” -> “going”.
 There are some verbs where the last letter of the verb is removed when the letter makes the same sound or is not usually combined in this fashion when writing in English.
-An example is the verb “to like”, which becomes “liking”.
+An example is “to like”, which becomes “liking”.
 These verbs usually end in “-e” (for example, ‘like’, ‘make’, ‘take’).